 - Mutual funds: diversification is the key upside to investing in these assets.
 They have their hands in all sorts of financial silos, so if one market is performing poorly, the others usually pull them up.
 You can also have much more confidence in your risk tolerance because you can choose how conservative or aggressive you’d like to be when you start to invest.

 On Your Path

 - Educate yourself on advanced concepts of investing.
-This education will be tailored to your goals and experience.
 But, here are a few tips that will help you understand certain concepts you’ll certainly run across.